 Under AR Code § 27-51-212, all drivers must drive no more than twenty-five miles per hour when passing a school building or zone within school hours (approximately 7:30 a.m. through 3:30 p.m. in most districts) when children are present and outside.
 On weekends and weekdays during which no children are outside of the building, the speed limit does not apply.

 Under AR Code § 27-51-1609, also known as the Fewer Distractions Means Safer Driving Act, “A driver of a motor vehicle shall not use a handheld wireless telephone while operating a motor vehicle when passing a school building or school zone during school hours when children are present and outside the building.”
 This includes using a cell phone for things such as texting and using social media.

 As for voice calls, there are differing laws dependent upon the driver’s age.
 However, when in a school zone, it is illegal for any driver to use a handheld device.
 If you must take a phone call on your daily commute, hands-free devices are allowed for drivers over the age of 18.
 Hands-free devices include wireless headphones or your car’s Bluetooth speaker system, which allow you to make a voice call while keeping both hands on the wheel.

-If you or a loved one has been injured due to the negligence or recklessness of another individual, Caddell Reynolds can help you to receive the compensation that you deserve.
+If you or a loved one has been injured due to the negligence or recklessness of another individual, our Arkansas bus accident lawyers at Caddell Reynolds can help you to receive the compensation that you deserve.
 To learn more or to schedule a free consultation, call us at 800-671-4100 today!